midtown-ai/glossary/glossary/a.md

 # Atlas Robot

- Atlas is a bipedal humanoid robot primarily developed by the American robotics company Boston Dynamics with funding and oversight from the U.S. Defense Advanced Research Projects Agency (DARPA).
+ Atlas is a bipedal humanoid [robot] primarily developed by the American robotics company [Boston Dynamics][Boston Dynamics Company] with funding and oversight from the [U.S. Defense Advanced Research Projects Agency (DARPA)][DARPA].
 The robot was initially designed for a variety of search and rescue tasks, and was unveiled to the public on July 11, 2013.

  {% youtube "https://www.youtube.com/watch?v=rVlhMGQgDkY" %}